 While us mere mortals look like we've been dragged through a hedge backwards!

-However don't be tempted to go for gold and emulate the fashionistas.
+However, don't be tempted to go for gold and emulate the fashionistas.

-Because this will allow your body to move freely, relax fully and feel at home rather than be sat tense and upright in your fancy gear.
+Because this will allow your body to move freely, relax fully, and feel at home rather than be sat tense and upright in your fancy gear.

 So don't feel bad strolling through to baggage reclaim in your comfy old tracksuit.

-Feel relaxed and healthy instead.
+Be content that you feel relaxed and healthy instead.

-13. Try Some Relaxation Techniques
+13. Practice Relaxation Techniques